 When to raft the Grand Canyon

 One of the most common questions is when is the best time to raft the Colorado River.
 The obvious answer is whenever you can get on a trip.
-That being said, it is really about personal preference.
+That being said, it is about personal preference.
 Grand Canyon in the spring has wild flowers, milder temperatures and tends to be more windy particularly in May.
-While June and July are hot and dry until monsoon season start, meaning the Little Colorado is typically vibrant clear blue water.
-Some try to time the high water of July and August to see the biggest whitewater the Grand Canyon has to offer.
+While June and July are hot and dry until monsoon season starts and then the river is usually a muddy brown color.
+Some people prefer rafting the high water of July and August to see the biggest whitewater the Grand Canyon has to offer.